Oskar Dirlewanger: World War II

 According to historian Peter Longerich, "Dirlewanger's leadership of the Sonderkommando was characterized by continued alcohol abuse, looting, sadistic atrocities, rape, and murder—and his mentor Berger tolerated this behaviour, as did Himmler, who so urgently needed men such as Dirlewanger in his fight against 'subhumanity'."
 It was important to the Reichsführer, however, that the detachments within the Sonderkommando did not belong to the Waffen-SS, but merely serve it.
 In his letter to Himmler, SS-Brigadeführer Odilo Globocnik (later the leader of the Operation Reinhard, the extermination camps for Polish Jews) initially recommended Dirlewanger as "an excellent leader."
 During the Ministries Trial after the war, Berger said: "Now Dr. Dirlewanger was hardly a good boy.
 You can't say that.
 But he was a good soldier, and he had one big mistake that he didn't know when to stop drinking."
-Dirlewanger was also brutal towards his own men, bringing them into line by involving himself in the murderous deeds of the soldiers, otherwise using draconian methods which disregarded military criminal law, and arbitrarily beat and killed his own men.
+He was notoriously brutal toward his own men, forcing their compliance by involving them in the unit's murders.
+He maintained control through draconian discipline that ignored military law, frequently resorting to arbitrary beatings and even the execution of his own soldiers.
 He was described by historian Richard C. Lukas as "an ascetic-looking man who treated his own men as brutally as he treated the Poles.
 Beating them with clubs to maintain discipline was not uncommon.
 He even casually shot men he did not like."
 Another one of Dirlewanger's punishments included the "Dirlewanger coffin", in which a soldier could be locked up in a narrow box for days.
 Eventually, due to how egregious Dirlewanger's disciplinary methods were and as a result, dropping troop morale, Himmler issued an order tailored towards the battalion to place limits on the disciplinary authority of Dirlewanger.
 Historian Richard Rhodes wrote how the "resulting organization was so vicious—enthusiastically extorting, raping, torturing and murdering Poles and Jews—that it even disgusted men like Globocnik, who had it transferred out of the General Government and into Byelorussia to fight partisans."

 SS-Obersturmbannführer Dirlewanger (right) standing next to a group of NSDAP officials at a Nazi parade near Kielmeyerhaus, Germany, in December 1943.
 Dirlewanger was still recuperating from a gunshot wound to his chest, received during anti-partisan operations in Belarus, explaining why he is holding a cane and saluting with his left arm.